NicholasBoll/action-forward-merge-pr/README.md

 Where each `+` is a pull request commit and each `\` is a forward-merge into another branch.
 This strategy makes sure that a commit in `support/v3` will be forward-merged into `main` and all commits in `main` will be forward merged into `prerelease/v5`.

 In the first `support/v3` commit, a branch named `merge/support/v3-into-main` will be created and a pull request into `main` will be created.
-The pull request will request a review from everyone listed as an author in the commit range.
+The pull request will request a review from everyone listed as an author in the commit range (assuming the provided token has access to add reviewers).

 It is best to use this action on `push`.
 It will not create another pull request if a `merge` pull request is already open.
 You will have to merge or close the pull request created by this action and delete the branch for another to be created.
+It is possible for additional changes to happen to branches before the merge pull request is merged.
+The script will not create another merge pull request branch.
+To combat this, you can either do a cron workflow or set up a manual workflow trigger.

 This action uses the Github API rather than `git` commands.
 This means the provided `token` will decrease the hourly limit of API calls.
 The exact amount of calls varies depending on the event type.
 For a `push`, it will use a total of 6 if there is no existing merge pull request currently opened.

+This action will not resolve any merge conflicts.
+The GitHub UI will prompt you for how to resolve merge conflicts.
+Some may be resolved using the GitHub interface while others will require the command line.

+This action uses `git`'s comparison tool which uses commit ranges base on commit hashes.
+Use the `merge` strategy when merging this pull request.
+Using `squash` or `rebase` will rewrite commit hashes and will still show commits when the branches are later compared an will cause this action to create a new pull request with the same commits in the range after merging.

 ## Inputs